 PHS Grantee is the organisation that receives a prime award directly from the PHS and under that prime award, issues a subaward to a subrecipient.

-Senior/Key Personnel means the PD/PI and any other person identified as senior/key personnel in the grant application, progress report, or any other report TGI submits to the PHS.
+Senior/Key Personnel means the PD/PI and any other person identified as senior/key personnel in the grant application, progress report, or any other report The George Institute submits to the PHS.

 Significant Financial Interest or SFI means:

 - A financial interest consisting of one or more of the following interests of the Investigator (and those of the Investigator’s spouse and dependent children) that reasonably appears to be related to the Investigator’s Institutional Responsibilities:

 - publicly traded entities: a significant financial interest exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure and the value of any equity interest in the entity as of the date of disclosure, when aggregated for the Investigator, Investigator’s spouse and dependent children, exceeds US$5,000.
 For purposes of this definition, remuneration includes salary and any payment for services not otherwise identified as salary (e.g. consulting fees, honoraria, paid authorship); equity interest includes any stock, stock option, or other ownership interest, as determined through reference to public prices or other reasonable measures of fair market value;

 - non-publicly traded entities: a significant financial interest exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure, when aggregated, exceeds US$5,000, or when the Investigator (or the Investigator’s spouse or dependent children) holds any equity interest (e.g. stock, stock option, or other ownership interest); or

 - intellectual property rights and interests (e.g. patents, copyrights): a significant financial interest exists if the Investigator receives income greater than US$5,000 related to such rights and interests.